 It’s that time of year that we begin our reports summarizing the season for the Blue Jays’ minor league affiliates.
-We continue our reports with the Bluefield Blue Jays.
+We continue with the the Jays’ Advanced-Rookie club playing in the Appalachian League, the Bluefield Blue Jays.

 If you’re new to Blue Jays from Away, we summarize all eight of the Blue Jays’ minor league teams in four parts: The Blue Jays from Away Awards, Starting Pitchers, Relief Pitchers and Position Players.
 Players are discussed with the team that they spent the most time with (by innings pitched for pitchers and at bats for batters).

 The Bluefield Blue Jays, under manager Luis Hurtado, had a weaker season than they have in the past, finishing 31-36, right on their their pythagorean record (which extrapolates an expected record based on runs scored and runs allowed)..
 They finished fifth in their division (the East division), 10 1/2 games behind the Pulaski Yankees who had the best record in the league.
 The GCL Blue Jays did finish their season by winning the Mercer Cup, by winning six of 11 games against their intra-county adversary, the Princeton Rays, winning the series in the last game against Princeton of the season.